microsoft/pxt-calliope/docs/device/serial.md

 * `ls /dev/cu.*` will return to you a list of serial devices; one of them will look like `/dev/cu.usbmodem1422` (the exact number depends on your computer)
 * `screen /dev/cu.usbmodem1422 115200` will open up the micro:bit's serial output.
 To exit, hit `Ctrl-A` `Ctrl-D`.

+### Chrome Extension

+### ~ hint

+**Developer Zone!** This is an experimental feature that may change in the future.
+This is not supported by MakeCode team.

+If you are using the Google Chrome browser, you can use our extension to get serial data streaming in the editor.

+* Install the [Extension for micro:bit](https://chrome.google.com/webstore/detail/extension-for-bbc-microbi/cihhkhnngbjlhahcfmhekmbnnjcjdbge?hl=en-US) on the Chrome Web Store.
+* Restart Chrome and open the [web editor](@homeurl@)
+* The serial data will show below the simulator

+If the extension is enabled, it will not be possible to access the port/device for the micro:bit from other programs than Chrome.

 ### Custom Chrome Extensions